Sad Café

 Sad Café are an English rock band formed in Manchester in 1976, who achieved their peak of popularity in the late 1970s and early 1980s.
 They are best known for the UK top 40 singles "Every Day Hurts", "Strange Little Girl", "My Oh My" and "I'm in Love Again", the first of which was their biggest hit, reaching number 3 on the UK Singles Chart in 1979.
 The band also had two US Billboard Hot 100 hits with "Run Home Girl" and "La-Di-Da".

 History

 The group formed as a result of the unification of rock bands Mandalaband and Gyro.
 Its founder members were Paul Young (vocals), Ian Wilson (guitar), Vic Emerson (keyboards), Ashley Mulford (lead guitar), John Stimpson (bass) and Tony Cresswell (drums).
-The band took their name from the Carson McCullers novella Ballad of the Sad Cafe.
-Harvey Lisberg, who also managed 10cc, arranged for Eric Stewart to produce their third album, Facades (an anagram of Sad Cafe), which included the top 3 single, "Every Day Hurts".
+The band took their name from the Carson McCullers novella Ballad of the Sad Café.
+Harvey Lisberg, who also managed 10cc, arranged for Eric Stewart to produce their third album, Facades (an anagram of Sad Cafe), which included the top 3 single "Every Day Hurts".

-Sad Café split up in 1990.
-In 1998, the group reformed with most of the 1990 lineup.
-However, after lead singer Paul Young's sudden death in 2000, the group disbanded once again.